 The calculation above works when your interest rate is quoted as annual percentage yield (APY), and when you’re calculating interest for a single year.
-Most banks advertise APY: The number looks better than “the interest rate” because it’s a higher number, and it’s simpler because it takes compounding into effect.
+Most banks advertise APY: That number looks better than “the interest rate” because it’s a higher number, and it’s easy to work with because it takes compounding into effect.
 However, you might only know the interest “rate”—and not know the APY.

 Solving for Compound Interest

 To calculate compound interest on a savings account, your formula needs to take two things into account:

 - More frequent periodic interest payments into the account, instead of one annual payment.
 For example, your bank might pay interest monthly.

 - An increasing account balance that subsequent interest calculations depend on